AndyMalela/fried-tofu/README.md

 ---

-Feel free to reach out if you have any questions or suggestions regarding the structure or content of this repository.
+Feel free to reach out if you have any questions or suggestions regarding the repository or its content at @andifallihmalela@gmail.com

 Yours truly,
 Ptolemy